tbreslein/firims/README.md

 and it maps keys to indexes in the `Vec` through a simple addition.
-As simple as that may be, the benefit of the [VecMap] is that it implements most of the of the same interface of the [std::collections::HashMap], making this a good drop-in replacement for most use cases (given that the [VecMap] constraints fir you use case).
+As simple as that may be, the benefit of the [VecMap] is that it implements most of the of the same interface of the [std::collections::HashMap], making this an almost drop-in replacement for most use cases (given that the [VecMap] constraints fit your use case).

 The [BitSet] is, well, a bit set.
 Each key is mapped to a bit in an element in a `Vec<u64>`, and a value being present just means that the bit is set to 1.
 Again, very simple implementation, pretty easy to replicate, but it implements the majority of the [std::collections::HashSet] interface in order to make the bitset a drop-in replacement.

+## Interface differences to HashMap and HashSet

+[VecMap] and [BitSet] are almost drop-in replacements for [std::collections::HashMap] and [std::collections::HashSet]... almost.
+Most importantly, some iterators return slightly different types than you might otherwise expect.
+The most important examples are any iterators in the [VecMap] that you would expect to return a reference to the key values.
+Due to the underlying implementation of the [VecMap], no such references actually exist, because the keys are actually calculated on the fly, and thus those iterators return copies of those keys.

 ## Feature flags